College Student Killed Entire Family After Dad Said ‘Find a Job or Move Out’: Cops

 Alexander Jackson, a 20-year-old University of Iowa student, called police Tuesday morning in a panic, claiming a masked intruder had shot him and his father inside their home.

-When Cedar Rapid officers arrived at the scene, they found Jackson’s parents and his 19-year-old sister—a high-achieving student who introduced then-president candidate Andrew Yang during his 2019 visit to Iowa—fatally shot in different rooms of the expansive house.
-Jackson had suffered a gunshot wound to the foot after what he insisted was a struggle with the mysterious man over the rifle.
+When Cedar Rapid officers arrived at the scene, they found Jackson’s parents and his 19-year-old sister—a high-achieving student who introduced then-presidential candidate Andrew Yang during his 2019 visit to Iowa—fatally shot in different rooms of the expansive house.
+Jackson had suffered a gunshot wound to the foot after what he insisted was a struggle over the rifle with the mysterious man.

 While authorities have not yet established a motive, a criminal complaint obtained by The Daily Beast said that Jackson admitted that “his father had recently advised that he needed to find a job or move out.”
 It noted that the house showed no signs of being burglarized.